-Working collaboratively maximises the efforts of a number of people towards a shared goal or task.
-It is more than simply sharing the work of a task, or co-operating to get something done, where the way in which one person fulfils their share might not impact at all on the way in which another person completes theirs.
+Working collaboratively maximises the efforts of several people towards a shared goal or task.
+It is more than simply sharing the work of a task.
+It is more than co-operating to get something done, where how one person fulfils their share might not impact how another person completes theirs.

-Authentic collaboration requires that all participants share the same goal and want the same outcome, and commit to the idea that through working with others, everyone can benefit from a synergy of ideas and strengths and that the goal may even be developed through this synergy.
+Authentic collaboration requires all participants to share the same goal and want the same outcome.
+All participants commit to the idea that, through working with others, everyone can benefit from a synergy of ideas and strengths, which may even develop the goal.

-Most schools will have structures in place that expect that their teachers will work collaboratively to:
+Most schools will have structures in place that expect teachers will work collaboratively to:

-- Plan interventions for a student with particular learning needs or behavioural challenges
+- plan interventions for a student with specific learning needs or behavioural challenges

-It can be a difficult thing to work well collaboratively unless you have developed or are at least aware of the skills and behaviours that you need.
+It can be challenging to work well collaboratively unless you have developed, or are at least aware of, the skills and behaviours you need.
 “Being collaborative” is not simply something that comes naturally to everyone.
-What skills do you think might have helped the collaborative process in this scenario?